junjypark/CLEAN/README.md

 Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

+> Sept 14: It's been reported that installation of the package does not work in Windows for some cases.
+We're currently working on finding out the source of error.

 > April 20: CLEAN-R methods implemented in the package.

 ## Contents